Ethel Mannin

-Ethel Edith Mannin (6 October 1900 – 5 December 1984) was a popular British novelist and travel writer, political activist and socialist.
+Ethel Edith Mannin (6 October 1900 – 5 December 1984) was a popular British novelist and travel writer, anti-fascist activist and anarchist.
 She was born in London.

 Life and career

 Mannin's father, Robert Mannin (d.
 1948) was a member of the Socialist League who passed his left-wing beliefs on to his daughter.
 Mannin later stated that: "His socialism went a great deal deeper than any politics or party policy; it was the authentic socialism of the Early Christians, the true communism of 'all things in common' utterly-and tragically-remote from Stalinism".
 When at boarding school, following the outbreak of World War I, Mannin was asked to write an essay on "Patriotism".
 Hoping to impress her favourite teacher (a Communist sympathiser) Mannin's essay was an advocacy of anti-patriotic and anti-monarchist ideas.
-For writing the essay, Mannin's headmistress scolded her in front of the whole school and made her kneel in the school hall all afternoon.
+For writing the essay, Mannin's headmistress scolded her and made her kneel in the school hall all morning.
 Mannin often mentioned this incident in her autobiographies as shaping her later politics.
 Her writing career began in copy-writing and journalism.
 She became a prolific author, and also politically and socially concerned.
 Mannin's memoir of the 1920s, Confessions and Impressions sold widely and was one of the first Penguin paperbacks.

 She initially supported the Labour Party but became disillusioned in the 1930s.
 Initially sympathetic to the Soviet Union, a 1936 visit there left her disillusioned with Stalinism, which she described in her book South to Samarkand.
 According to R. F. Foster "She was a member of the Independent Labour Party, and her ideology in the 1930s tended to anarcho-syndicalism rather than hardline Communism, but she was emphatically and vociferously left-wing".
 She came to support anarchism, and wrote about the Russian-born, American anarchist Emma Goldman, a colleague in the Solidaridad Internacional Antifascista at the time of the Spanish Civil War.
 Mannin was actively involved in anti-imperialist activity on behalf of African nations during the 1930s, and befriended George Padmore, C. L. R. James and Chris Braithwaite who were leading figures involved in these movements.
 Mannin was actively involved in anti-fascist movements, including the Women's World Committee Against War and Fascism.
-Mannin supported the military actions of the Spanish Republic, but opposed the Second World War.
+Mannin supported the military actions of the Spanish Republic but opposed the Second World War.

 Mannin listed Bart de Ligt and A. S. Neill as thinkers who influenced her ideas.
 She described W. Somerset Maugham and Aldous Huxley as the writers she most admired, called Norman Haire the "one completely rational person she had ever met" and stated her "opposition to capital punishment, orthodox education and blood sports".